-The conference is dedicated to research and education, and will include technical sessions, panel discussions, a graduate student symposium, a poster session, engineering software workshops, business meetings, social events, and opportunities for interesting excursions.
+The conference was dedicated to research and education, and included technical sessions, panel discussions, a graduate student symposium, a poster session, engineering software workshops, business meetings, social events, and opportunities for interesting excursions.

 - Wind resource (for example: atmospheric boundary layer investigations, mesoscale/microscale interactions, field studies and CFD modeling, forecasting, and remote sensing.)

 - Meteorological/oceanographic design conditions (such as extreme events, turbulence, ocean waves, and air-sea interactions.)

 - Turbine technology (including aeroelasticity, turbine components, blades, fatigue, and turbine level modelling)

 - Wind plant design (for example: multiple turbines working together as single power plants, design for system level reliability, plant level modelling, and wakes)

 - Wind power system integration (electrical power systems, energy storage, power to X, wind/water systems, and market design)

 - Social, environmental, economics and policy (including public acceptance, public policy, environmental impacts, permitting, and wind turbine noise)

 - Turbine lifecycle considerations (such as manufacturing, infrastructure, cradle to grave design, composite materials, and wind plant life extension)

 - Wind system controls (turbine controls, system level controls, multi-criteria decision making, and system health monitoring)

 - Structures, safety and reliability (support structures, foundations, structural reliability, design for maintainability and related topics)

 - Offshore wind energy (fixed and floating turbines, offshore infrastructure, offshore geotechnical aspects, and site investigations )

 - Distributed wind power/hybrid power systems (small/medium scale wind turbines, system level control, load management, DG systems with PV and/or energy storage)

 - Education (graduate level courses in wind energy related topics, interdisciplinary topics, on-line courses, collaboration between universities, and international cooperation)